DavidAnson/grunt-check-pages/README.md

 ### Overview
-An important aspect of testing web sites is to validate the structure and content of their pages.
+An important aspect of creating web sites is to validate the structure and content of their pages.
 The `checkPages` task provides an easy way to integrate this testing into your normal Grunt workflow.

 By providing a list of pages to scan, the task can: